 Even within the South, however, courts and legislatures took varying stances toward public carry.
-Virginia, for instance, "home of many of the Founding Fathers," Edwards v.
-Aguillard, 482 U.S. 578, 605 (1987) (Powell, J., concurring), indisputably prohibited public carry (with an exception for good cause) before ratification of the Fourteenth Amendment, after enacting a Northampton-style prohibition at the Founding.
+Virginia, for instance, prohibited public carry (with an exception for good cause) before ratification of the Fourteenth Amendment, after enacting a Northampton-style prohibition at the founding.
 1847 Va.
-Laws at 129, § 16 (making it illegal to "go armed with any offensive or dangerous weapon, without reasonable cause to fear an assault or other injury, or violence to his person, or to his family or property"); 1786 Va.
-Laws 33, ch.
-21. South Carolina enacted a Northampton-style law during Reconstruction.
+Laws at 129, § 16 (making it illegal to "go armed with any offensive or dangerous weapon, without reasonable cause to fear an assault or other injury, or violence to his person, or to his family or property").
+South Carolina enacted a Northampton-style law during Reconstruction.
 1870 S.C.
 Laws 403, no. 288, § 4.
 Around the same time, Texas prohibited public carry with an exception for good cause-a prohibition enforced with possible jail time, and accompanied by narrow exceptions that confirmed the law's breadth.
 1871 Tex.
 Laws 1322, art.
-6512 (prohibiting public carry absent an "immediate and pressing" need for self-defense, while exempting travelers "carrying arms with their baggage" and people carrying guns on their "own premises" and "place of business").
+6512 (prohibiting public carry absent an "immediate and pressing" self-defense need, while exempting one's "own premises" and "place of business," and travelers "carrying arms with their baggage").
 And West Virginia, added to the Union during the Civil War, similarly allowed public carry only upon a showing of good cause.
 1870 W. Va.
 Laws 702, 703, ch.
 153, § 8.

 Southern case law, too, reveals a lack of uniformity.
 Although a few pre-Civil-War decisions interpreted state constitutions in a way that can be read to support a right to carry openly, even in populated public places without good cause, several post-War cases held the opposite.
 The Texas Supreme Court, for instance, twice upheld that state's good-cause requirement.
 English v.
 State, 35 Tex.
 473 (1871); State v.
 Duke, 42 Tex.
 455 (1874).
-The court remarked that the law-which prohibited carrying "any pistol" in public without good cause, 1871 Tex.
-Laws 1322, art.
-6512-"is nothing more than a legitimate and highly proper regulation" that "undertakes to regulate the place where, and the circumstances under which, a pistol may be carried; and in doing so, it appears to have respected the right to carry a pistol openly when needed for self-defense or in the public service, and the right to have one at the home or place of business," Duke, 42 Tex. at 459.
+The court remarked that the law, "is nothing more than a legitimate and highly proper regulation" that "undertakes to regulate the place where, and the circumstances under which, a pistol may be carried; and in doing so, it appears to have respected the right to carry a pistol openly when needed for selfdefense or in the public service, and the right to have one at the home or place of business," Duke, 42 Tex. at 459.
 The court explained that the law thus made "all necessary exceptions," and noted that it would be "little short of ridiculous" for a citizen to "claim the right to carry" a pistol in "place[s] where ladies and gentlemen are congregated together."
 English, 35 Tex. at 477-79.
-Further, the court observed, the good-cause requirement was "not peculiar to our own state," for nearly "every one of the states of this Union ha[d] a similar law upon their statute books," and many had laws that were "more rigorous than the act under consideration."
-Id. at 479; see also Frassetto, The Law and Politics of Firearms Regulation in Reconstruction Texas, 4 Tex.
-A&M L. Rev. 95 (2016), available at http://bit.ly/29MMHMO.
+Further, the court observed, the good-cause requirement was "not peculiar to our own state," for nearly "every one of the states of this Union ha[d] a similar law upon their statute books," and many had laws that were "more rigorous" in regulating public carry.
+Id. at 479.

-When the U.S. Supreme Court considered Texas's law in 1894, it took a similar view.
-After noting that the law "forbid[s] the carrying of weapons" absent good cause and "authoriz[es] the arrest without warrant of any person violating [it]," the Court determined that a person arrested under the law is not "denied the benefit" of the right to bear arms.
-Miller v.
-Texas, 153 U.S. 535, 538 (1894).
 Other courts upheld similar good-cause laws against constitutional attacks.
-See, e.g., State v.
+See State v.
 Workman, 35 W. Va.
-367, 367 (1891) (upholding West Virginia's good-cause requirement, which the court had previously interpreted, in State v.
+367, 367 (1891) (upholding West Virginia's good-cause requirement after previously interpreting it, in State v.
 Barnett, 34 W. Va.
-74 (1890), to require specific, credible evidence of an actual threat of violence, and not an "idle threat").
-And even when a law wasn't directly challenged as unconstitutional, like in Virginia, courts "administered the law, and consequently, by implication at least, affirmed its constitutionality."
+74 (1890), to require specific, credible evidence of an actual threat of violence, not an "idle threat").
+And even when a law wasn't directly challenged as unconstitutional, like in

+Virginia, courts "administered the law, and consequently, by implication at least, affirmed its constitutionality."
 Id. (referring to Virginia and West Virginia courts).